starriver/charli/docs/guide.md

 },
 ```

+> [!NOTE]
-It might seem counter-intuitive that the parser would tell us to call the `Run(...)` function when `r.Fail` is already true, but there's a very important reason that charli is designed this way.
+> It might seem counter-intuitive that the parser would tell us to call the `Run(...)` function when `r.Fail` is already true, but there's a very important reason that charli is designed this way.
 In the next section, we'll show you why.

 ## Options & flags